Columbus Expungement Attorney

 Once the judge has heard what all parties have to say, they will then decide whether or not the offender should have their record expunged.
 Judges in Ohio have broad discretion to approve or deny record sealing.
 As such, offenders who wish to improve their odds of achieving a favorable outcome would be wise to provide the court with plenty of evidence of their rehabilitation.

 Do you need a Columbus criminal attorney to help you get your misdemeanor or felony conviction expunged?
-If so, please contact the team here at Koenig & Owen, LLC, today.
+If so, please contact the team here at James D. Owen, LLC, today.
 We are always ready, willing, and able to assist.

 The Benefits of Sealing Your Criminal Record